One or more of the features that are needed to show you the maps functionality are not available in the web browser that you are using.

 The symptoms vary with the age of the infected leaves.
 In young leaves of susceptible clones up to 10 days of age, 3-4 days after inoculation, slightly discoloured, hypertrophic deformations are visible.
 5-6 days after inoculation, greyish to olive-green masses of conidia are present on the lower leaf surface.
 When infection density is high, these spore-producing lesions coalesce, the leaves turn reddish and premature leaf fall is observed.
 The petioles, young twigs and young fruits of susceptible clones can also be infected.
 When conditions are favourable for disease development and in highly susceptible clones, infection and rapid re-infection of young leaflets can cause successive defoliations which lead to dieback of terminal twigs and branches and ultimately to death of young trees.

-In young leaves that are older than 12-15 days, the lesions become smaller, only slightly hypertrophic and conidiospore production is low or even absent.
+In young leaves that are older than 12-15 days, the lesions become smaller, only slightly hypertrophic and conidial production is low or even absent.
 In slightly infected young leaves or infected older leaves, no premature leaf fall is induced, instead, on the upper surface of these leaves, black stromatic areas form.
-The stromata contain pycnidial cavities in which conidia are formed.
+The stromata contain spermogonial cavities in which spermatia are formed.
 Later on, the stromatic areas coalesce to form ring-like structures.
-The leaf tissue within the rings often disintegrates, creating small holes within the rings.
+The leaf tissue within the rings often disintegrates, creating small holes (‘shot-hole’ symptoms) within the rings.
 In these older parts of the stroma, ascospores are formed in pseudothecia.
-(See also Gasparotta and Ferreira, 1989; Hora Júnior et al., 2014).
+(See also Gasparotto and Ferreira, 1989; Hora Júnior et al., 2014).

-The control of South American leaf blight is extremely difficult, because the plants grow up to 25 m high, the pathogen reveals a high physiological variability and, at present, there are no high-producing clones with satisfactory horizontal resistance.
+The control of SALB is extremely difficult, because the plants grow up to 25 m high, the pathogen reveals a high physiological variability and, at present, there are no high-producing clones with satisfactory horizontal resistance.
 In the humid tropical region of the Amazon there is a chance to establish new rubber plantations using crown budding of high-producing clones with crowns of Hevea species that are resistant to P. ulei.
 However, it has been concluded recently (ASEAN, 2018; Guyot and Le Guen, 2018) that control measures, including breeding and agronomic practices, have not been successful, thus far: chemical methods proving to be expensive and impractical due to the necessity for repeated applications; and, breeding strategies have been ineffective due to the evolution of new races or pathotypes of P. ulei.

-Budding of very productive rubber tree stems with crowns of clones of Hevea species that are resistant to M. ulei is an important control method, which was developed during the Fordlandia-Belterra era in the 1930-40s (Eidt, 1953; Hilton, 1955; Davis, 1997) especially in areas of high disease incidence such as the Amazon basin.
+Budding of very productive rubber tree stems with crowns of clones of Hevea species that are resistant to P. ulei is an important control method, which was developed during the Fordlandia-Belterra era in the 1930-40s (Eidt, 1953; Hilton, 1955; Davis, 1997) especially in areas of high disease incidence such as the Amazon basin.
 According to Gasparotto et al. (1995), crown budding must be used as a plant management method in the humid Amazon area in order to substitute susceptible crowns totally or at least partially.
 In these 'mixed-crown' plantations, the plants with resistant crowns will serve as a barrier to the dispersal of inoculum and concurrently represent a favourable environment to natural enemies of both pathogens and phytophagous insects.
 In 'mixed-crown' plantations, the non-budded plants should consist of clones with a certain level of resistance or tolerance.

 Due to the variable regulations around (de-)registration of pesticides, we are for the moment not including any specific chemical control recommendations.
 For further information, we recommend you visit the following resources:

-South American leaf blight has been compared with other diseases of high economic importance, such as coffee rust (Hemileia vastatrix) and potato leaf blight (Phytophthora infestans) (Hilton, 1955; Agrios, 2005) which have the potential to change the political history of the world (Evans, 2002).
+SALB has been compared with other diseases of high economic importance, such as coffee rust (Hemileia vastatrix) and potato leaf blight (Phytophthora infestans) (Hilton, 1955; Agrios, 2005) which have the potential to change the political history of the world (Evans, 2002).

 The main reasons that this disease threatens plantations include the rapid dissemination of spores, the high capacity for destruction and the difficulty in controlling the fungus.
-Premature leaf fall caused by M. ulei leads to dieback of trees and economic losses.
+Premature leaf fall caused by P. ulei leads to dieback of trees and economic losses.
 Retardation of growth in seed orchards and in clone gardens reduces the number of rootstocks needed for budding as well as the amount of budwood from defined clones.
 Severely attacked defoliated seedlings cannot be budded and no buds can be collected from clone-defined plants because the bark is too hard and cannot be removed in the required manner.
-In adult plantations, successive attacks of M. ulei cause dieback of twigs or even death of the entire plant.
+In mature plantations, successive attacks of P. ulei cause dieback of twigs or even death of the entire plant.
 Furthermore, attacked plants are easily infected by other pathogens which contribute to the rapid death of trees.
-Stahel (cited in Rands, 1924) observed that three successive defoliations within 6 months are sufficient to cause the death of trees of 5 to 6 years of age.
+Stahel (1917) observed that three successive defoliations within 6 months are sufficient to cause the death of trees of 5 to 6 years of age.

 Despite the high disease incidence in the Amazon region, and the earlier Ford Company fiasco, in 1972 a programme was started to enhance rubber tree cultivation in this area.
 The programme was well accepted and in 1982 about 75,000 ha of rubber plantations were established.
 As in all previous cases, when the rubber trees developed a closed canopy (around 5 years of age), the trees were severely attacked by SALB (and this Brazilian rubber programme (PROBOR) was stopped in 1986 (Lieberei, 2007).